 Norwegian Air Strike Flight Cancellation Compensation

-Sometimes, it also happens that airline strikes result in flight cancellations.
-Under EU Regulation 261, you may receive compensation of up to 600 Euros.
-Note that the regulation also states that you are entitled to compensation in the case when the airline informed you about the cancellation less than two weeks before your travel.
+Sometimes, it also happens that airline strikes cause flight cancellation.
+According to EU 261/2004, you are eligible for compensation of up to 600 Euros.
+It’s important to know that the regulation also states that you are entitled to compensation in the case when the airline notified you about the cancellation less than 14 days before your travel.

-Nevertheless, there are always some exceptions to the rules, and here is the case.
+However, there are always some exceptions to the rules, and here is the case.
 The airline is entitled to avoid paying compensation if it provides the passenger an alternative flight.
-This flight must meet the requirements listed below:
+This alternative flight must meet the conditions enumerated below:

 Advance Notice | Re-routing Requirements |